dsa-ou/m269-installer/docs/use-terminal.md

  echo 'if [ -f ~/.bashrc ]; then source ~/.bashrc; fi' >> ~/.bash_profile
  ```
 Then close the terminal, and start again from step 1.

+## Important note

+Never install third-party software while the M269 software is active,
+i.e. after step 2 and before step 5,
+as that may change the M269 software installation and break it.
+It is however possible to [upgrade](upgrade.md) the M269 software between steps 2 and 3.

 ⇦ [Upgrading](upgrade.md) | ⇧ [Home](README.md) | [Uninstalling](uninstall.md) ⇨